Programero/java-getting-started/Java Collections Framework/ConcurrentCollections/List/CopyOnWriteArrayList/Readme.md

 - ```get(int index)``` happens on the originalArray without any lock being acquired.

-**NOTE:** A CopyOnWriteArrayList is preferrable incase when we want to do more Read operations and less Write operations, because concurrent Read Operations are possible on CopyOnWriteArrayList, but a write operation(add/remove/update) requires acquiring the lock, creating a new copy of the originalArrayList and then doing modifications on the same.
+**NOTE:** A CopyOnWriteArrayList is preferrable incase when we want to do more Read operations and less Write operations, because concurrent Read Operations are possible on CopyOnWriteArrayList, but a write operation(add/remove/update) requires acquiring the lock, creating a new copy of the originalArrayList and then doing modifications on the same which is a costly operation.

 ```
 import java.util.Iterator;